 - Beans: This recipe uses canned black beans and red kidney beans.
 You can also sub in pinto beans or other beans you have on hand.
 Use no salt-added or low sodium ones if possible and rinse well to lower salt content.

-- Corn: Corn kernels add a nice sweetness, colour and texture.
+- Corn: Corn kernels add a nice sweetness, color and texture.
 You can use frozen, fresh or canned.

 - Heat the oil in a large skillet over medium-high.
 Cook ground beef until browned, about 5-6 minutes.